-The Male-Factor Pak (MFP) is a specimen collection condom which allows patients to obtain high-quality semen samples for fertility and sterility testing and for use in other assisted reproductive technologies.
-By allowing patients to collect a specimen during intercourse, it provides a more natural alternative to yesterday's tradition: masturbation.
-It also gives medical specialists the opportunity to work and evaluate a more representative sample than ever before.
+The Male-Factor Pak (MFP) allows patients to obtain a high-quality semen sample for fertility and sterility testing and for use in other assisted reproductive technologies.
+By allowing patients to collect a specimen during intercourse in the privacy of their home, it provides a more natural alternative to yesterday's tradition: in a cup.
+This specimen gives medical specialists a more representative sample than ever before.

-Conceive Plus is the fertility friendly lubricant specifically designed for use at intercourse that has non spermicidal qualities.
+Conceive Plus is the fertility friendly lubricant specifically designed for use at intercourse.
 It is ‘sperm-friendly’ as it matches the qualities of the fertile cervical mucus, so it provides a helpful environment to facilitate conception.
-It is also an excellent lubricant for the male to use under the MFP since the MFP is a dry, non-lubricated condom.
-And because it is non-spermicidal, it DOES NOT negatively impact the specimen.
-In fact, it makes for a better quality sample.
-It can enhance better possibilities for higher sexual stimulation with subsequent superior ejaculate production.
-The superiority will be reflected in higher ejaculate volume, higher sperm number and better quality sperm.
+It is also an excellent, non-spermicidal lubricant for the male to use under the MFP condom.

 MALE FACTOR PAK (MFP) IN DEPTH